mbest1813/documentation/v2/clickstream/destinations/hubspot.md

 [Learn more about HubSpot](https://www.hubspot.com/)

-## Why send data to HubSpot using Astronomer Clickstream?
+## Why send data to HubSpot using MetaRouter?

-Using HubSpot with Astronomer Clickstream allows you to automatically keep all of the customer data in your HubSpot account up-to-date and accurate, rather than spending valuable time uploading lists or relying on lead forms to capture contacts.
-By enabling the HubSpot integration in your Astronomer UI, you can keep all customer data records synced and up-to-date across multiple systems in real time.
+Using HubSpot with MetaRouter allows you to automatically keep all of the customer data in your HubSpot account up-to-date and accurate, rather than spending valuable time uploading lists or relying on lead forms to capture contacts.
+By enabling the HubSpot integration in your MetaRouter UI, you can keep all customer data records synced and up-to-date across multiple systems in real time.

-## Getting Started with HubSpot and Astronomer Clickstream
+## Getting Started with HubSpot and MetaRouter

 To get started sending events to [HubSpot](http://www.hubspot.com), all you'll need is your Portal ID and API, both of which can be found shortly after you create an account.